LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/user-guide-customization-access.md

 ### **Create a new metric**

-1. Right click anywhere in the datasets panel and select ‘create metric’.
+Right click anywhere in the datasets panel and select ‘create metric’.

-2. A new window ‘metric editor’ will open up.
+A new window ‘metric editor’ will open up.

-3. Use objects and functions or operators to create the required formula.
+Use objects and functions or operators to create the required formula.

-   1. Objects: the metrics and attributes available in the report.
+Objects: the metrics and attributes available in the report.

-      1. To add an attribute or metric, double-click an object from the ‘**objects’** list to the right to add it to the formula field.
+To add an attribute or metric, double-click an object from the ‘objects’ list to the right to add it to the formula field.

-   2. Functions: when you create a derived metric, you can define it using a function, which allows you to create a more complex derived metric.
+Functions: when you create a derived metric, you can define it using a function, which allows you to create a more complex derived metric.
 For example, you can choose a RunningSum function to create a RunningSum of Revenue (RunningSum(Revenue)) metric.

-      1. To create a derived metric using a function, select the function, define its arguments and parameters, and then specify the metrics on which to base the new metric.
+To create a derived metric using a function, select the function, define its arguments and parameters, and then specify the metrics on which to base the new metric.

 Note: Refer to the [Functions Reference](http://www2.microstrategy.com/producthelp/9.5/manuals/en/FunctionsReference.pdf) for information on the types of functions available, what each function calculates, the correct syntax to use for each, and examples.